courtois-neuromod/cimaq_memory/ReadMe.txt

 each map reflects the modeling of the hemodynamic response (spm model; in Nistats) for a single trial.

-- CIMAQ_getBetaMaps.ipynb: jupyter notebook detailing how beta maps are computer in a single participant
+- CIMAQ_getBetaMaps.ipynb: jupyter notebook detailing how to compute beta maps, using a single participant as an example.

 - CIMAQ_getNetworkFeatures.ipynb: jupyter notebook detailing how
-network activation features are computed in a single participant
+to compute network activation features, using a single participant as an example.

 4. models directory (WIP)